Susan Prentice Ph.D. Professor

-Recent Conferences - Selected
+Recent Conferences (refereed and non-refereed) - Selected

 White, L. and S. Prentice (2013, June).
 “Commission Research on Early Learning: Accounting for Its Varying Influence in Canadian Provinces.”
 Presented at the International Conference on Public Policy, Session on “Science and Policymaking: Theorizing When/How Scientific or Expert Authority Matters in Policy Making,” Grenoble, France.